RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 15.md

 The haze of fear in Trouble's mind faded.
 She had simply forgotten where she was.

-Tears and apologies flowed in equal measure.
+Without the wall of fear keeping her emotions from spilling forth tears and apologies flowed in equal measure.

 Brun picked her up, carrying her like a delicate princess.
-She normally felt so safe in their arms, but now she just felt broken.

-Even with weeks of safety, all it took was a moment of sleep addled confusion for her to lose herself to panic.
+She normally felt so safe in their arms, but right now she just felt broken.
+Even with weeks of safety and reassurance, all it took was a moment of sleep addled confusion for her to lose herself to panic.

 Brun was murmuring kind words into her hair and stroking her.
 Once again she had been saved by her friends.